att-innovate/torc_fboss_client/README.md

 # torc_fboss_client
-#
-# Underlying thrift layer is a simplified version of https://github.com/terminalcloud/thrift/tree/master/lib/rs
-#

 Simple FBOSS client written in Rust.

-This library includes sample code in the example folder.
-To run follow steps below and replace `127.0.0.1:5909` with the connection arguments for your FBOSS agent
+Underlying thrift layer is a simplified version of https://github.com/terminalcloud/thrift/tree/master/lib/rs

 Build library:

 	cargo build

+The example folder contains some sample code.
+To run follow steps below and replace `127.0.0.1:5909` with the connection arguments for your FBOSS agent

 Build and run example list_port_stats: